oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 # 4 Serialization
 Serialization rules define how to represent an instance of a type using a specific data format.
 Several serialization formats are defined here.
 Other documents may define additional serialization formats by specifying an unambiguous representation of each JADN type.

+*Editor's note: conformance requirements for serialization rules:*
+* MUST define a rule for each data type
+* MUST define how each option applicable to that type affects serialized values

 ## 4.1 JSON Serialization